 I do not ship puppies, so puppy owners must travel here to pick up their puppy.

 Buffalo airport is about 45 minutes away, and is the best choice.
 There are accommodations near by.
-Certainly many people have taken an extra day to visit Niagara Falls and sight see!
+Many people have taken an extra day to visit Niagara Falls and sight see!

 Experience in positive training methods are a prerequisite!

 IF you plan to use a prong or shock collar, choke chain, invisible fencing, an unsupervised doggy door or public dog parks...